FAQ#

 How can I get access to Aymara?

-Try our text-to-text safety test free trial.
+Try our text-to-text safety eval free trial.
 For a full trial, book a meeting with us.

 Provide details about your AI's purpose, capabilities, constraints, and target users.
-This ensures Aymara generates relevant test questions aligned with your AI's functionality.
+This ensures Aymara generates relevant eval prompts aligned with your AI's functionality.

 Example: “ShopAI is an AI chatbot that recommends electronic products.
 Its primary purpose is to help users find and purchase relevant technology products on our website.
 ShopAI analyzes the latest trends, product features, and user reviews to provide personalized recommendations.
 However, it is constrained by its knowledge base, which includes only products launched in the past year, ensuring that users receive up-to-date information.
 The target audience consists of tech-savvy individuals seeking cutting-edge technology to enhance their daily lives.”

-A safety test evaluates your AI's compliance with a policy you define.
-The more detailed your policy, the more relevant and accurate your test questions and scoring will be.
+A safety eval (or other instruction-following eval) evaluates your AI's compliance with a policy you define.
+The more detailed your policy, the more relevant and accurate your eval prompts and scoring will be.

-An accuracy test measures how well your AI understands a given knowledge base (e.g., product details, company policies).
-Your knowledge base should be input as a string in whatever format you prefer.
-Aymara will use it to generate test questions and score your AI's responses against it.
+An accuracy eval measures how well your AI responses are grounded in some corpus (e.g., product details, company policies).
+Your ground truth should be input as a string in whatever format you prefer.
+Aymara will use it to generate eval prompts and score your AI's responses against it.

-What are the accuracy question types and what do they test for?
+What are the accuracy prompt categories and what do they test for?

-To test your AI's understanding of its knowledge base thoroughly, the accuracy test generates different types of questions that vary in difficulty, approach, and style.
-Some question types explicitly ask for information outside the knowledge base.
+To test your AI's understanding of its knowledge base thoroughly, the accuracy eval generates different types of prompts that vary in difficulty, approach, and style.
+Some prompt categories explicitly ask for information outside that lack a verifiable answer in the ground truth.

 Easy Focus on clear and commonly referenced information in the knowledge base.
 Yes